Updated May 2026 · Local pricing for the New York-Newark metro area

 While possible for experienced homeowners, sump pump installation involves significant complexity.
 In Newark, you may still need a licensed pro for permits and inspections.
 DIY could save $503–$648 in labor.

-Compare prices from licensed, insured contractors in New York-Newark.
+Compare licensed, insured contractors serving New York-Newark.

-Get Free Quotes from Newark Pros →The average cost to install a sump pump in Newark ranges from $590 to $2,970, with most homeowners paying around $1,310.
+The average cost to install a sump pump in Newark ranges from $590 to $2,970, with most homeowners paying around $1,310.
 This estimate includes both labor ($720) and materials ($590).
 Costs in Newark are higher than the national average due to local cost of living and labor market conditions.
 Get multiple quotes from licensed Newark contractors to lock in the best price.

 Newark does not typically require a permit for standard sump pump installation.
 However, projects involving electrical panel work, structural changes, or gas line modifications may still require one.
 Check with Newark's building department to confirm before starting work.